infiniflow/ragflow/docker/README.md

 - `MINIO_PORT`
   The port used to expose the MinIO API service to the host machine, allowing **external** access to the MinIO object storage service running inside the Docker container.
 Defaults to `9000`.
 - `MINIO_USER`
   The username for MinIO.
-When updated, you must revise the `minio.user` entry in [service_conf.yaml](./service_conf.yaml) accordingly.
 - `MINIO_PASSWORD`
   The password for MinIO.
-When updated, you must revise the `minio.password` entry in [service_conf.yaml](./service_conf.yaml) accordingly.

 ### Redis

 - `REDIS_PORT`
   The port used to expose the Redis service to the host machine, allowing **external** access to the Redis service running inside the Docker container.
 Defaults to `6379`.
 - `REDIS_PASSWORD`
   The password for Redis.
-When updated, you must revise the `redis.password` entry in [service_conf.yaml](./service_conf.yaml) accordingly.

 ### RAGFlow